BuysDB/pysamiterators/README.md

 Iteration over R1 and R2:
 ```
-import pysamiterators
+import pysamiterators.iterators as pits
 import pysam
 with  pysam.AlignmentFile('test.bam') as bam:
-    for R1,R2 in pysamiterators.MatePairIterator( bam ):
+    for R1,R2 in pits.MatePairIterator( bam ):
         pass
 ```
 Iteration over R1 and R2, on chromosome 2: (Arguments are passed to pysam.AlignmentFile fetch)
 ```
-import pysamiterators
+import pysamiterators.iterators as pits
 import pysam
 with  pysam.AlignmentFile('test.bam') as bam:
-    for R1,R2 in pysamiterators.MatePairIterator( bam, contig='chr2' ):
+    for R1,R2 in pits.MatePairIterator( bam, contig='chr2' ):
         print(R1,R2)
 ```